 Finally, a rib recipe where you get to taste the meat instead of the sauce.
-The orange and ginger add a nice flavor while letting the ribs be the star. —Gilda Lester, Millsboro, DE
+The orange and ginger add a nice flavor while letting the ribs be the star. —Gilda Lester, Millsboro, Delaware

 - 4 pounds boneless country-style pork ribs